highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 ### Spawning the Spawner

 Similar to how our spawner creates new cubes, we’ll want to make a single script that we can run to spawn our cube spawner.
-We’ll start by creating a new script, `createCubeSpawner.js`. _createCubeSpawner.js_ is a single function call to create a new entity:
+We’ll start by creating a new script, _createCubeSpawner.js_, that is a single function call to create a new entity:

 ```javascript
 Entities.addEntity({